ENI6M4/Spreadsheet_Manipulation_Tool/README.md

 Well lads

-said I'd create this cos it's handy and everyone else is doing it so
+Said I'd create this cos it's handy and everyone else is doing it so

 I think we should split this project into 6 classes(dermot did 1 for us originally had 7 in) and combine at end